leondavi/cppSANN/README.md

 1. Build by running: ```scons``` in main directory.
 2. Clean the project: ```scons -c``` in main directory.

+## License
-Please cite cppSANN if you use it for your research.
+cppSANN is given for free.
+(You should inspect Eigen library license also), Please cite cppSANN if you use it in your research or application.